barryclark/jekyll-now/_posts/2020-12-12-mayor-update.md

 </figcaption>
 </figure>

-The last 3 months during 2019 I was in Orlando with my family, sounds like fun, but most of the time I was just at home working, and just that, since everyone was working, I didn’t see my nephews so often, and slowly I started to get drained in this *lost in time* feeling, so I started a **bullet journal** since I’m a designer I’ve always had a sketchbook next to me, and this idea of writing down daily, was nothing weird for me, so was really to adopt, gotta say that I already been doing this during a year, and *maaaan* this helps a lot when you are at home **24/7** so we can say that I was in a "pandemic camp" during the last 3 months of 2019.
-Lately haven’t writing a lot but that’s caused by my new job.
+The last 3 months during 2019 I was in Orlando with my family, sounds like fun, but most of the time I was just at home working, and just that, like everyone.
+I didn’t see my nephews so often, and slowly started to get drained in this *lost in time* feeling, so I started a **bullet journal**.
+I’ve always had a sketchbook next to me, and this idea of writing down daily, was nothing weird, so was really easy to adopt, gotta say that already been doing this during a year, and *maaaan* this helps a lot when you are at home **24/7**.
+So we can say that I was in a "pandemic camp" during the last 3 months of 2019.
+Lately haven’t writing a lot but that’s caused by my **new job**.

 ## Started coding 4 real